-The work will take place along 1.5 miles of river in the Arboretum.
+The work is taking place along more than 1.5 miles of river in the Arboretum.
 It involves re-grading the artificially steep, badly eroded banks to give them a gentle slope.
-Invasive plants that choked the old river banks will be removed, and the new sloping banks will be planted with a variety of native trees, grasses, wildflowers, and other plants.
+Invasive plants that choked the old river banks have been removed, and the new sloping banks are being planted with a variety of native trees, grasses, wildflowers, and other plants.

 A healthier ecosystem

-The sloped banks and new plantings will create a more natural river’s edge that is home to a greater variety of birds, butterflies, and other wildlife.
-In the river itself, boulders and other features will break up the water’s flow, creating eddies in the water and nooks and crannies where fish, crayfish, and other animals can live and breed.
+The sloped banks and new plantings have created a more natural river’s edge that is home to a greater variety of birds, butterflies, and other wildlife.
+In the river itself, boulders and other features break up the water’s flow, creating eddies in the water and nooks and crannies where fish, crayfish, and other animals can live and breed.

 In addition to improving the river ecosystem, the project will safeguard the Arboretum’s globally important tree collections from further erosion.
 Over the past several decades, water rushing down the artificially straightened river has scoured the soil from around tree roots, causing some trees to fall into the river and endangering many more.
 The newly created habitat areas will be a buffer to protect the Arboretum’s Living Collections from erosion by river waters.

-Some trees will be removed from the restoration area.
-The majority are invasive species that were not planted on purpose.
-Once the river banks are reshaped, about 850 new trees and shrubs will be added, along with thousands of other plants, including grasses, wildflowers, sedges, and water plants.
+Invasive trees have been removed from along the river banks and about 850 new trees and shrubs are being added, along with thousands of other plants, including grasses, wildflowers, sedges, and water plants.
 We also have transplanted a number of smaller trees elsewhere in the Arboretum.
 We are propagating new trees and other plants that are valuable to our collections from cuttings.
 Once they are large enough, we will plant them elsewhere in our collections.

 The cost of this project is approximately $5 million, with the majority funded by the U.S. Army Corps of Engineers.